On Intersecting IFS Fractals with Lines: Introduction

-Our paper intends to provide resolutions to these questions, while demonstrating their relevance from an applicational point of view.
-We show that for certain broad classes of IFS fractals - hyperdense, or specifically chain fractals - the shadow is always filled in, no matter where the light shines from, proven in general in $\R^d$.
+Falconer\cite{bb00003} surveys the properties of fractals under projections.
+When the projection is carried out in $\R^2$ or $\R^3$ onto a line or plane, one might consider the resulting set as the ``shadow'' of the fractal, which may be analyzed for its own dimension.
+Furthermore, we might ask ``how many'' fractal points are projected to a certain point on the line, or if there are any at all, in essence inquiring about the distribution of such a projection.
+So the projection problem breaks down into two main questions, since the directional ray of projection can be thought of as an intersecting line:\\ (1) The Fractal-Line Intersection Problem: Given a line and an IFS fractal in the plane, do they intersect?\\ (2) If they intersect, how many points of intersection are there?
+How about within some $\ve>0$ neighbourhood of the line?\\ This paper intends to resolve these general questions, while hinting at their relevance for applications.
+For certain broad classes of IFS fractals - hyperdense, or specifically chain fractals - the shadow is shown to be always filled in, no matter where the light shines from, proven in general in $\R^d$.
 Furthermore, we show that the segment shadow in $\R^2$ receives an infinite number of projected points, in any $\ve>0$ subinterval of the segment.
-These properties make some of these potentially disconnected fractals ideal for 2D fractal antenna design or as light-absorbing tree crowns (suggesting that tree crowns could be considered 3D fractal antennas).
+These properties may make some of these potentially disconnected fractals ideal for 2D fractal antenna design, or as light-absorbing tree crowns (which could be considered 3D fractal antennas).

-Recently Mendivil and Taylor \cite{ba00018} have approached these questions from a projectional point of view.
+Recently Mendivil and Taylor\cite{ba00018} approached these questions from a projectional point of view.
 Defining a certain parametrized class of planar IFS fractals, they wish to guarantee that the shadow in all directions is a segment.
 They prove that this holds for some domain of parameters.
 In other words, for this specific class of planar fractals, any line or ray of light that intersects the convex hull, also intersects the fractal, thereby contributing to its shadow.
 We examine the problem further for the broadest possible class of attractors in $\R^d$ called hyperdense fractals, and we also introduce the verifiable subclass of chain fractals.